GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/lego-component-build-guide.md

 ## Snubber, Relay, and Dimmer

 [Measure and cut](#external-wire-lengths) the wires for the snubber-relay, relay-dimmer, relay, and dimmer connections.
 As shown above, the snubber wires get routed in the channel under the PSU.
-Here is the full set of housing HV wires for interfacing with the power switch, 3-way solenoid valve, and pump.
+Here is the full set of housing HV wires for interfacing with the power switch, 3-way solenoid valve, and pump (lengths shown are for integrating with stock wiring).

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/117388662/239153554-60702e5b-7fcc-45bc-99a2-07b615da3e5d.png">